nluttenberger/notebooks/MD/Collection API.md

    >none

    *returns:*
-   >dict with keys = 'total' and ingredient classes
+   >None, if current collection has no subcollections, else dict with entries for 'total' and ingredient classes

    *side-effects:*
    >none